birdandhike.com logo

 Note that while the Red Rocks National Conservation Area is a very large place, locals refer to the Scenic Loop area as "Red Rocks."
 When locals say they are going to Red Rocks, they are usually going to the Scenic Loop Drive area.

-Link to wheeler camp spring Link to spring mt state park Link to calico basin link to willow springs Cottonwood Valley Springs map
+Link to wheeler camp spring Link to spring mt state park Link to calico basin link to willow springs Cottonwood Valley Springs link to white rock spring red spring Red Rocks Birding map

 Cottonwood Valley Springs.
-Four small springs in desert flats provide water for vegetation, birds, and other wildlife.
-Requires driving on dirt roads and short hikes (or longer hikes from the pavement).
+Four small springs on desert flats provide water for vegetation, birds, and other wildlife.
+Requires driving on dirt roads or longer hikes from the pavement.

 Spring Mountain Ranch State Park.
-This historic homestead has lawns, pastures, cottonwood trees, ash trees, springs, and a pond.
+This historic homestead has lawns, pastures, cottonwood trees, springs, and a pond.
 The different habitats attract a wide variety of birds.

 Wheeler Camp Spring.
 This Audubon area preserves springs with cottonwood trees, willows, and mesquite thickets along a wash.
-Water usually flows during spring, and water always is present in the wash at the lower end of the preserve.
+Water attracts birds and other wildlife.

 Birding Around Las Vegas Southern Nevada Birds Glossary Copyright, Conditions, Disclaimer Home